Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 Here is a walkthrough of the scope of work for introducing Mintbase Studio and its features

 #### Onboarding for Mintbase Users and Creators - Support for Mintbase Wallet and Login with Near
-Support for Login with Near supporting all the supported wallets for Near
+The integration would allow users to Login with Near and other wallet providers.
 ![Login/SignUp Flow](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/a8c7a753-b1cb-4516-86b8-bae41604c67c)

 #### The Minter Engine Integration in the collections creation flow